How to Sell a House By Owner in Washington (2026 Update)

 • Improve Curb Appeal: Washington’s emerald landscape makes curb appeal even more important.
 Prune your towering Douglas firs, add native plants like vine maple, and power wash your deck.
 A fresh, welcoming exterior will make buyers want to step right in!

 • Highlight Outdoor Living Spaces: Washington’s lifestyle is a big draw for nature lovers and tech professionals.
-Set up comfortable, weather-resistant seating and highlight covered areas, such as a “four-season” patio, to show the year-round usable space.
-Enhance your outdoor space with native, moss-free landscaping and smart lighting to help sway buyers’ decisions in your favor.
+Set up comfortable, weather-resistant seating and highlight covered areas, to show the year-round usable space.
+Enhance your outdoor space to help sway buyers’ decisions in your favor.

 • Opt for a Professional Home Stager: Bring in home staging companies to give your place a polished look.
 They place your furniture and decor strategically to create a more spacious appeal.
 This can boost your value by up to 10%.